netdata/go.d.plugin/modules/unbound/README.md

 -   Rate Limited Queries in `queries`
 -   DNSCrypt Queries in `queries`
 -   Cache Statistics in `events`
--   Cache Statistics Percentage in `events`
+-   Cache Statistics Percentage in `percentage`
 -   Cache Prefetches in `prefetches`
 -   Replies Served From Expired Cache in `replies`
 -   Replies That Needed Recursive Processing in `replies`